 - Seating is assigned per game, so the starting player is not based on the way described in the rules.
 Player 1 of each team will be starting player for Game1, player no2 will be seated on 2nd spot at the table, etc etc. The second round (Game2), player 2 of the team will be starting player, player 3 will be seated on 2nd spot, player 4 on 3rd spot and player 1 is last player.
 For Game3 each 3rd player of the team is starting payer and with Game4 the last player of each team is starting player.

 - The tournament exists of 4 playing rounds.
 Each round a single game is simultaneous played by all participants.
 The individual score per team member per game (5, 3, 2 or 1 point) is added together and this gives the team result.
-In case of a tie the points will be divided.
+In case of a tie, the points will be divided.
 Example during a game player A and player B end both second place, they each will get (3+2)/2=2.5 point each.
-CHECK always on secondary victory conditions!!!
+CHECK always tiebreakers to determine ranking!!!
 Maximum score possible for a team is 80 points (4x4x5).

-- Tie breaker team ranking.
-In case after 4 gaming rounds teams have the same amount of points.
-The ranking will be determined as follows.
-The team who has the fewest number of 4th positions (resp 3rd, etc in case of more ties), will be ranked higher.
-Example.
-If a player has scored 6 points by winning a game (5 points) and a 4th place (1 point), this result would be lower ranked than a player scoring 6 points by becoming 2nd place 2 times (2×3 points).
+- In case after 4 gaming rounds teams have the same amount of points, the following tie breaker is used: The team who has the fewest number of 4th positions (resp 3rd, etc in case of another tie), will be ranked higher.

 - It is prohibited during game play to negotiate with/persuade or influence other players.
 Though most players just want to give good advice, most of the time this is rather subjective and will benefit their own.
 You should rely on other players that they judge the gaming situation right and make the best possible move for THEIR own benefit.